lbourne43/bashttpd/README.md

   2. Doesn't strictly adhere to the HTTP spec.

 Security:
   1. Only rudimentary input handling.
-We would not running this on a public machine.
+We would not recommend running this on a public machine.

 HTTP protocol support:
   403: Returned when a directory is not listable, or a file is not readable